SciML/SciMLDocs/docs/src/showcase/symbolic_analysis.md

 solver processes to accelerate solvers, give additional information (sparsity, identifiability), automatically fix numerical stability issues, and more.

-In this showcase we will highlight two aspects of symbolic-numeric programming.
+In this showcase, we will highlight two aspects of symbolic-numeric programming.

 1. Automated index reduction of DAEs.
 While arbitrary [differential-algebraic equation systems can be written in DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/tutorials/dae_example/),